 A day in the life of an Interventional Radiology Senior Nurse

-Senior Nurse Jen O’Keeffe works at Fitzpatrick Referrals Oncology and Soft Tissue hospital and has written about a typical day in her role for World Veterinary Nursing Awareness Month 2018.
+Senior Nurse Jen O’Keeffe works at Fitzpatrick Referrals Oncology and Soft Tissue hospital and has written about a typical day in her role for Veterinary Nursing Awareness Month.

 Check out our blog for more posts by the nursing team.

-I am the Interventional Radiology Senior Nurse and work alongside Gerard McLauchlan, our Interventional Radiology Specialist.
+I am the Interventional Radiology Senior Nurse and work alongside Dr Gerard McLauchlan, our interventional radiology specialist.
 We start the day with ward rounds which allows us to catch up on the progress of our inpatients and for everyone to plan their days.
 We alternate between consulting days and days where we work up and treat our patients.
 We typically use ultrasound, endoscopy and fluoroscopy for diagnosis and treatment.

 Recently, we saw a gorgeous 10-month-old Golden Retriever puppy who was suffering from urinary incontinence and was sent to us with a suspected ectopic ureter (a condition where the tube taking urine from the kidney to the bladder, doesn’t enter the bladder in a normal position).

 We anaesthetised her and performed an ultrasound of her urinary tract.
 This confirmed the suspicion of an ectopic ureter so she was then prepared for cystoscopy.
 This is where a camera is used to look at the bladder and urethra.
 We were then able to use a diode laser to remove the extra tissue and correct the problem without having any surgical incision.
 I prepared her for anaesthesia, monitored her anaesthetic throughout the process and then returned her to the ward and once she was awake enough, handed her over to the ward nurses to continue her recovery.